5 Top Phuket Tours That Aren’t a Day Trip to the Phi Phi Islands

 I was blown away by the hospitality and warmth of the Phuket Old Town community.
 The Peranakan people have lived in Phuket for 5 generations and graciously opened their doors, homes and businesses to us.
 One lady even serenaded our group with an old Chinese love song!
 This Phuket Old Town walking tour offers visitors the unique opportunity to speak to and interact with local residents who are passionate about their culture and history – make sure you bring an appetite so that you can try all the traditional Peranakan sweets!

-Phuket Old Town is one of the most underrated Phuket tourist attractions, and a wonderful neighborhood to explore if you only have 2 to 3 days in Phuket.
+Phuket Old Town is one of the most underrated Phuket tourist attractions as many people stick to the resorts, and a wonderful neighborhood to explore if you only have 2 to 3 days in Phuket.
 The walking tour runs daily, takes approximately 4 hours and costs 1000 Baht per person.
 Email [email protected] to book as they don’t appear to have a functioning website at this time.

 2. Koh Yao Noi and Koh Yao Yai island tour